Berrinba, Queensland

+Geography

+Berrinba is bounded to the north by Wembley Road and to the south by Browns Plain Road.

+The Logan Motorway enters the locality from the north-west (Drewvale) and exits to the east (Kingston).

+The land to the north of the motorway is occupied by industrial parks, while the land to the immediate south is residential.
+The land in the south of the locality is also occupied by industrial parks.

+The land in the west of the locality is currently unused, but it is reserved for the Park Ridge Connector, a proposed road to run through this area, linking the Logan Motorway to Park Ridge, Flagstone and Yarrabilba.

 History

 Berrinba was named as a suburb within the City of Brisbane on 1 November 1971 by the Queensland Place Names Board.
 The name Berrinba is an Aboriginal word meaning towards the south.

 Berrinba East State School opened on 24 January 1977.

 In 1979, Logan City Council and Brisbane City Council agreed to transfer Berrinba to Logan City in 1979, but it was not implemented until January 1997.

+Logan Central Multicultural Uniting Church opened in 1990.